lawrior/Sigma-Team-Games-modding-wiki/README.md

 ***Expect some crashes when vidviewer cant load the vid files.***

 ## Steps:
-* Download the files.
-VidViewer 908MB: https://drive.google.com/file/d/1GtZnMwKeZphNtOOyPlQ4V73h-oL3fBsw/view
+* Download the required files.
 * If you choose 908 mb VidViewer.exe, right click on it, click Properties, go to the Compatibility tab and Under Settings click on Reduced color mode and set it to 8-bit, click Apply.
 This will prevent the sprites showing up in a weird color.
 * Copy these files into the same folder as the vid files, because in the batch file (a k a  VidVIewer start.bat) the route is set that way.
 * There are two methods of launching the vidviewer: